 In 1652, a group of people from the Netherlands settled in South Africa.
-The Netherlands are also known as Holland, and the people who live there are “Dutch.”
+The Netherlands is also known as Holland, and the people who live there are “Dutch."
 These settlers came to be known as Boers because Boer is the Dutch word for farmer.

 The Population Registration Act classified the people as Bantu (black Africans), coloured (people of mixed race), white (the descendants of the Boers and the British), and Asian (Indian and Pakistani immigrants).

 The Group Areas Act established separate sections for each race.
 Members of other races were forbidden to live, work, or own land in areas belonging to other races.
 Pass Laws required non-whites to carry a “pass" to prove they had permission to travel in white areas.

 The Bantu Homelands Citizenship Act created several small “nations" within South Africa for black South Africans.
 All black South Africans, regardless of where they lived, were made citizens of the homelands and thus were excluded from participating in the governing of South Africa.

 White South Africans yielded to world pressure and domestic violence in 1990 by repealing most of the apartheid laws.[/caption]

 Other South African laws forbade most social contacts between races, authorized segregated public facilities, established separate school systems with lower standards for non-whites and restricted each race to certain jobs.

 More than eighty percent of South Africa’s land was set aside for its white residents, despite the fact that they comprised less than ten percent of the population.
 South Africa’s black majority had resisted apartheid for many years.
 They began rioting in 1976, when the South African government tried to force black children in the Soweto township to learn Afrikaans, one of the languages of the white minority.
 The rioting continued for the next fourteen years until the apartheid laws were repealed.